Jonatan Johansson (footballer)

 Jonatan Lillebror Johansson (born 16 August 1975) is a Finnish football coach and former player.
-He is the manager of TPS.
+He is working as an academy coach for Rangers.

 His main position was forward, playing most notably for Rangers and Charlton Athletic.
 Johansson was also a regular in the Finland national team, earning a total of 106 caps.

+He was inducted into the Finnish Football Hall of Fame in 2019.

 Club career

 Early career

-Johansson was born in Stockholm, Sweden, and started his career in Finland with his hometown club Pargas IF.
-In 1995, he moved on to the Veikkausliiga club TPS Turku.
-In 1997, he transferred to FC Flora Tallinn, becoming the first Finnish player to move to an Estonian club.
+Johansson was born in Stockholm, Sweden, and started his career in Finland with his hometown club PIF.
+In 1995, he moved on to the Veikkausliiga club TPS.
+In 1997, he transferred to Flora, becoming the first Finnish player to move to an Estonian club.
+The fee for transfer was reportedly 170.000 Finnish markka, which corresponds to around €30.000.

-In 1997 he moved to Scotland to join Rangers for a transfer fee of £300,000.
+In 1997, he moved to Scotland to join Rangers for a transfer fee of £300,000.

-Johansson signed for newly promoted English Premier League club Charlton Athletic in the summer of 2000, for £3.5 million.
+Johansson signed for newly promoted English Premier League club Charlton Athletic in the summer of 2000, for a fee of around £3.75 million (€5.6 million).
 He competed for a place up front with Shaun Bartlett, Kevin Lisbie and Jason Euell.

-On 31 January 2006, having fallen out of contention at The Valley, Johansson was loaned to Football League Championship side Norwich City as a replacement for Dean Ashton.
+On 31 January 2006, having fallen out of contention at The Valley, Johansson was loaned to Championship side Norwich City as a replacement for Dean Ashton.
 He scored his first goal on 5 February to open an East Anglian derby at home to Ipswich Town, a 2–1 loss.

 Johansson and fellow out-of-favour forwards Bartlett and Francis Jeffers were released by Charlton in May 2006.
 In July he signed with Swedish club Malmö FF until 2008.